bright/new-www/_jobs/2020-01-29-web-developer.md

   - /javascript-developer/
 ---

 Hi!
-We are really happy that you are here and that you are interested in cooperation with us. 🙂
+We are really happy that you are here and that you want to join our team.

 ## Who We Are

-Bright Inventions is a software development and consultancy studio based in Gdańsk, Poland.
+We are a software development and consultancy studio based in Gdańsk, Poland.
 Since 2012, we have built software for more than 40 businesses worldwide, and have made a name for ourselves in a whole array of services: idea consulting, product design, software development, IoT, Blockchain, and more.

-We are a place where innovative individuals and companies can turn to develop ideas without tedious bureaucracy and formalities.
+Bright Inventions is a place where innovative individuals and companies can turn to develop ideas without tedious bureaucracy and formalities.
 Through this approach, we can focus entirely on creating exceptional software for our clients.

 ## What You Will Do